WorldHealthOrganization/smart-dak-example-immz/README.md

 ## Changes and feedback

-Feedback and issues about this empty framework can be submitted via the [issues](issues) page, and will be incorporated into subsequent releases.
+Feedback and issues about this example DAK can be submitted via the [issues](issues) page, and will be incorporated into subsequent releases.